 The Net OPEB Liability was measured as of June 30, 2025.
-Plan Fiduciary Net Position was valued as of the measurement date and the Total OPEB Liability was determined from an actuarial valuation as of June 30, 2025
+Plan Fiduciary Net Position was valued as of the measurement date and the Total OPEB Liability was determined from an actuarial valuation as of June 30, 2025.

-The components of the net OPEB liability are as follows: (Amounts expressed in Thousands.
-Negative numbers are presented in parentheses and may not be read by all screen readers.)
+The components of the net OPEB liability are as follows (amounts expressed in thousands):

 Total OPEB liability \$ 9,938,210

 Less: Plan fiduciary net position 582,742

 Employer net OPEB liability \$ 9,355,469

-Plan fiduciary net position as a percentage of the total OPEB liability 4 %
+Plan fiduciary net position as a percentage of the total OPEB liability 4%